Brad is a full professor in the Department of Psychological and Brain Sciences, Dartmouth College.

 David's research involves studying the neural correlates of face processing and object recognition in the human brain using TMS and fMRI.
 His PhD was supervised by Vincent Walsh and Brad Duchaine at UCL.
 After postdocs at MIT and NIH, David took a position as a lecturer at the University of York in England.

-Laura is a postdoc in Jordan Smoller's lab in Psychiatry at Harvard Medical School and the creator of www.testmybrain.org.
+Laura is an assistant professor of Psychiatry at Harvard Medical School and the creator of www.testmybrain.org.
 She was Brad's research assistant from 2005 to 2007.
 She did her PhD at Harvard University with Christine Hooker and also collaborated on many projects with Ken Nakayama and Jeremy Wilmer in the Vision Lab.
 Her research is in the area of Social Neuroscience and Psychopathology.

 Michael is a lecturer at Goldsmiths College who spent some time in Social Perception Lab at UCL.
 He uses brain stimulation and brain imaging to study the neurocognitive mechanisms of social perception.
 He also works on synesthesia in the visual and tactile domains.
 He completed his PhD at UCL under the supervision of Vincent Walsh and has since completed an ESRC Postdoctoral Fellowship with Brad Duchaine.

 Rich is a lecturer in the Psychology Department at City Univerity in London.
 His work with the Social Perception lab is concerned with the parallels and

 dissociations between the perception of faces and bodies.
 He is interested in the degree to which bodies also recruit specialised